iseter/TRICE/README.md

-# TRICE
+# Climate Clubs
-Climate Change Project
+Soon will be here.